Cheesman Canyon

 Tips & Other Information:

-Outflows are currently at 109 cfs below Cheesman Reservoir.
-Fishing is not easy right now, but anglers willing to work hard are catching some nice browns and rainbows.
-It’s time to break out the small bugs and target the slow, deep runs where the fish are moving to overwinter.
+Outflows are currently above their normal historic levels in the fabled Cheesman Canyon.
+The reservoir is at 93% capacity which is surprising considering the time of year.
+I would expect the outflows to remain about the same for a while.
+Fishing is not easy right now, but anglers willing to work hard are catching some nice rainbows.
+The browns are hunkered down and battling the elements.
+It’s time to break out the small bugs and target the slow, deep runs where the fish have moved to overwinter.
 Size 22-24 Mercury Midges, Black Beauties, Bling Midges, and Top Secret Midges have been the flies of choice lately.
-The Water temperature is starting out a 40 degrees in the morning and rising into the 43-44 degree range after noon.
-As a result of these warmer water temps, there has been a sporadic blue-winged olive hatch that has a few fish looking up in the afternoons.
-A size 22 Parachute BWO was the ticket this past week.
-Revised 12/06/24
+The Water temperature is starting out a 39 degrees in the morning and rising into the 42 degrees in the afternoon.
+I expect things will change dramatically after we get this arctic blast in the next few days.
+Revised 1/03/25